What is Thick Water?

 What is thick water, and how does it help?

-The reason we prefer to thicken water and other liquids is that the alternatives to thickened beverages may be less desirable — feeding tubes, for example.
-With thick water (and any other liquids), the person is still eating and drinking with their mouth.
-Generally, the least invasive option — thick water — is preferred to the alternatives.
+The reason we prefer to thicken water and other liquids is that the alternatives are less desirable — feeding tubes, for example.
+With thick water, the person is still drinking with their mouth, still experiencing the functional and social act of drinking.
+The least invasive option — thick water — is generally preferred.

 How thick is thick water?

-Thick water comes in 5 thickness levels, according to the International Dysphagia Diet Standardisation Initiative (IDDSI).
-Each level represents a specific amount of thickness.
-A speech-language pathologist or physician will prescribe the level that is right for the individual.
+Thick water comes in several levels of thickness, according to the International Dysphagia Diet Standardisation Initiative (IDDSI).
+A speech-language pathologist will determine the specific level appropriate for the individual.

-Level 0 — Thin Liquids: These are normal, everyday liquids like water, coffee, tea and soda.
+Level 0 — Thin: Normal, everyday liquids — water, coffee, tea, soda.
+No modification needed.

 Level 1 — Slightly Thick: Just a little thicker than water.
 Flows easily from a cup, similar to a light syrup.

 Level 2 — Mildly Thick: Flows off a spoon more slowly than water.
-Can be sipped from a cup with a little more effort than a thin liquid.
+Can be sipped from a cup with a little more effort.

 Level 3 — Moderately Thick: Pours slowly and dollops off a spoon.
 Still drinkable from a cup but requires effort.
 Often compared to honey.